veracity/veracity-documentation/sections/datafabric/tutorials/quick-start.md

         //Set your subscription key, best practice is to not hard code it.
 So remember to get it from app settings or other places var subscriptionKey = "{subscriptionKey}";

-        //Best practice from microsoft is to have a global httpclient registered in dependency config(Lifestyle: Singleton). var httpClient = new System.Net.Http.HttpClient();
+        //Best practice from Microsoft is to have a global httpclient registered in dependency config(Lifestyle: Singleton). var httpClient = new System.Net.Http.HttpClient();

         //We add the subscription key to the header